-Although it is for his English devotional poetry that George Herbert is best known, his works extend rather more widely.
+Although it is for his English devotional poetry that George Herbert is best known, his other works are also worthy of note.
 Very few of his writings were formally published until after his death, but then he became widely known and read after his friend Nicholas Ferrar succeeded in having 'The Temple' published by Cambridge University in 1633.
-Unfortunately many of Herbert's personal papers were almost certainly lost as a result of the English Civil War..
+Unfortunately many of Herbert's personal papers were almost certainly lost as a result of the English Civil War.

 Herbert wrote poetry from an early age.
 After he died, a collection of over 160 of his poems was published, and given the title 'The Temple'.
 It is impossible to determine at what stage of his life each of these poems was written, but we do know that some were revised at Bemerton and others were composed here.
 'The Temple' was so popular in the 17th century that no less than 13 editions were published between 1633 and 1709.

 The collection begins with a series of verses containing pithy comments on human behaviour, sub-titled 'The Church-porch'.
 For example, on the subject of debt he writes: